Building Blocks of Life: Why Early Childhood Education is Vital thumbnail

 • Encouraging questions and curiosity

-• Open-ended activities allow for multiple solutions
+• Providing open-ended activities that allow for multiple solutions

-• Supporting divergent thinking and unique ideas
+• Diverse thinking and unique ideas are supported

 • Offering opportunities for artistic expression and imaginative play